 Battery Life: Up to 18 hours

-If there's a particular sport you enjoy, chances are the Apple Watch can track it, including pilates and tai-chi.
-Cyclists can being tracking automatically from the moment they pedal, and the Apple Fitness+ subscription service gives way to guided workouts across 11 disciplines.
+If there’s a particular sport you enjoy, chances are the Apple Watch can track it, including pilates and tai-chi.
+Cyclists can begin tracking automatically from the moment they pedal, and the Apple Fitness+ subscription service gives way to guided workouts across 11 disciplines.

 Samsung Galaxy Watch4